thboutet/STAGE-M1/README.md

 ```
 **--species** : reuse the species create with autoAugTrain.pl
 **--introns=off** : disable introns prediction
-**--stopCodonExcludedFromCDS=False** : keep the codon stop in the coordinates, this option is need for run funannotate after
+**--stopCodonExcludedFromCDS=False** : keep the codon stop in the coordinates, this option is need for run funannotate
 **--predictionStart=ATG** : codons starts must be ATG

 ## 2.4 INSTALL FUNANNOTATE